 Application Process and Guidelines

-Exhibition abstracts must be in final, completed form before submitting the registration.
+- Abstract (500 words or less): Before submitting your registration, your Exhibition abstracts must be in final, completed form.
 Once submitted, no editorial changes will be permitted.
 Students are strongly encouraged to have abstracts reviewed by an adviser prior to submission.

 For research involving human participants, vertebrate animals, bio-hazard materials, and radioisotopes:Your name needs to be listed on the study and you must submit your IRB, IACUC, IBC, or UIC number as part of your application.
 If you do not know your number, please contact the Office of Research Protections.
 See below for more details: